Bwsmorgan/Webfolio/README.md

     source code showcases the use of internal css commands

-contact.html - this page provides user with multiple ways to contact me the owner and developer of the website
+contactPage.php - this page provides user with multiple ways to contact me the owner and developer of the website

     source code introduces the use of the following tags: forms and textarea and implements php

+contact.php - Handles the email form created in contactPage.php using phpMailer